Content |

 The Tesla Model 3 became the most popular model of the year in Norway, ahead of Toyota's hybrid RAV4, the only car in the top 10 with ICE, and Volkswagen's ID.4 electric car in third place.

-Industry officials also said they expect sales of electric vehicles to rise to 80% of the total market in Norway in 2022, although they note that supply problems could slow down the process.
+Industry officials also said they expect electric vehicle sales to rise to 80% of the total market in Norway in 2022, although they note that supply problems could slow down the process.

 We believe that next year the share of electric vehicles will exceed 80%, said Christina Bu, who heads the Norwegian Electric Vehicle Association. - But there is a lot of uncertainty in this forecast, and it depends on the delivery situation - many car manufacturers have supply problems.[4] |